gc-na/cshellwiki.github.io/wiki/mpstat_english.md

-# [Linux] Bash mpstat Uso equivalente: Monitor CPU usage statistics
+# [Linux] C Shell (csh) mpstat用法: Monitor CPU usage statistics

 ## Overview
-The `mpstat` command in Bash is used to report processor-related statistics, providing insights into CPU usage across multiple processors.
-It helps in monitoring system performance and identifying bottlenecks.
+The `mpstat` command is used to report processors-related statistics, including CPU usage, which helps in monitoring the performance of the system.
+It provides a breakdown of CPU activity, allowing users to identify bottlenecks and optimize system performance.

 ## Usage
 The basic syntax of the `mpstat` command is as follows: